Nahdlatul Ulama

 The NU was founded in 1926 by the ulema and merchants to defend both traditionalist Islamic practices (in accordance with Shafi'i school) and its members' economic interests.
 NU's religious views are considered "traditionalist" in that it accepts local cultural traditions that do not conflict with Islamic law (in contrast to Islamic fundamentalist groups).
 By contrast, the second largest Islamic organization in Indonesia, the Muhammadiyah, is considered "reformist" as it takes a more literal interpretation of the Qur'an and Sunnah.

 Many leaders of Nahdlatul Ulama are ardent advocates of Islam Nusantara, a distinctive variety of Islam that has undergone interaction, contextualization, indigenization, interpretation, and vernacularization according to socio-cultural conditions in Indonesia.
 Islam Nusantara promotes moderation, anti-fundamentalism, pluralism, and a degree of syncretism.
 Some NU elders, leaders, and religious scholars, however, have rejected Islam Nusantara in favor of a more conservative approach.

 Ideology

 Nahdlatul Ulama follows the Ashʿari and Maturidi schools, taking the middle path between aqli (rationalist) and naqli (scripturalist) tendencies.
 The organization identifies the Quran, the Sunnah, and the abilities of the mind coupled with empirical reality as the sources of its thought.
 It attributes this approach to earlier thinkers such as Abu al-Hasan al-Ash'ari and Abu Mansur al-Maturidi in the field of theology.

 In the field of jurisprudence, it recognizes the Hanafi, Maliki, Shafi'i, and Hanbali schools of law, but relies in practice on Shafi'i teachings.
 Regarding Sufism, NU follows the path of al-Ghazali and al-Junayd al-Baghdadi.
 It has been described by Western media as a progressive, liberal, and pluralistic Islamic movement, but is a diverse organization with large conservative factions, as well.

 The Nahdlatul Ulama has stated that it is not tied to any political organization.

+The Nahdlatul Ulama believe that Islam should remain a religion and not be a vehicle for political radicalization.
+In a Wall Street Journal article, NU's president, Kyai Haji Abdurrahman Wahid, wrote, "The essence of Islam is encapsulated in the words of the Quran, “For you, your religion; for me, my religion.”
+That is the essence of tolerance.
+Religious fanatics—either purposely or out of ignorance—pervert Islam into a dogma of intolerance, hatred and bloodshed."